Domuz Island: History

 There are ruins, in and around the island.
 But the island now is uninhabited.
 During the Ottoman era, the island was purchased by Abbas II of Egypt, an Ottoman viceroy of Egypt.
-During the Turkish Republic it was sold to Sedat Simavi a journalist and a businessman.
-Simavi was the owner of Hürriyet newspaper and the island was also called "Hürriyet Island".
+During the Turkish Republic, it was sold to Sedat Simavi a journalist and a businessman.
+Simavi was the owner of the Hürriyet newspaper and the island was also called "Hürriyet Island".